sourcegraph/handbook/content/people-ops/travel.md

 Each teammate has one fully-paid trip per year to meet up with an individual or a group, and this can include anyone in the company.

- - The recommended trip expense is $2,500.
-People Ops and Finance will approve trips in excess of this amount for certain circumstances.
+ - People Ops and Finance will approve trips in excess of $2,500 for certain circumstances.
  - This trip is  _in addition_  to the other benefits mentioned on this page.

 ## 4. Business/customer travel